 The Fund does not comply with this benchmark and disclosure principle.

-The Fund's portfolio of assets is diversified by size (within a range of \$600,000 to \$2,147,000), by borrower (within a class of borrowers which are entities related to the Investment Manager) and by borrower activity (development of commercial, retail, residential and specialised property).
+The Fund's portfolio of assets is diversified by size (within a range of \$270,000.00 to \$10,800,000.00), by borrower and by borrower activity (development of commercial, retail, residential and specialised property).